open-mmlab/mmsegmentation/projects/medical/2d_image/microscopy_images/bactteria_detection/README.md

 export PYTHONPATH=`pwd`:$PYTHONPATH
 ```

-### Dataset preparing
+### Dataset Preparing

-- download dataset from [here](https://tianchi.aliyun.com/dataset/94411) and decompress data to path `'data/'`.
+- Download dataset from [here](https://tianchi.aliyun.com/dataset/94411) and save it to the `data/` directory .
+- Decompress data to path `data/`.
+This will create a new folder named `data/Bacteria_detection_with_darkfield_microscopy_datasets/`, which contains the original image data.
-- run script `"python tools/prepare_dataset.py"` to format data and change folder structure as below.
+- run script `python tools/prepare_dataset.py` to format data and change folder structure as below.
-- run script `"python ../../tools/split_seg_dataset.py"` to split dataset and generate `train.txt`, `val.txt` and `test.txt`.
-If the label of official validation set and test set can't be obtained, we generate `train.txt` and `val.txt` from the training set randomly.
+- run script `python ../../tools/split_seg_dataset.py` to split dataset and generate `train.txt`, `val.txt` and `test.txt`.
+If the label of official validation set and test set can't be obtained, we generate `train.txt` and `val.txt` randomly from the training set in a 4:1 ratio.

 ```none
   mmsegmentation